-This rainbow crochet scarf is a perfect accessory to inject a little bit of color into the darker days of winter.
-The scarf only uses one stitch the so it is an absolutely perfect crochet pattern for beginners.
+This rainbow crochet scarf is perfect for any child (or adult!) who loves color!
+This free crochet scarf pattern is super easy – it only uses one stitch the so it is an absolutely perfect crochet pattern for beginners.

-And while I decided to go for a rainbow color palette (I have a little girl who loves pretty much anything rainbow-related!) the stripe sequence is completely customizable so you can crochet a scarf to suit any age or taste.
+I made this colorful crochet scarf for my little girl who loves pretty much anything rainbow-related!
+But the stripe sequence is completely customizable so you can crochet a scarf to suit any age or taste.

 The changing blocks of color help keep your interest even though the pattern itself consists of only one row repeat.
 I don’t know about you, but I really find that changing colors regularly gives me small little milestones to aim for, and before I know it I am finished!

-Since I used a DK weight yarn, the scarf does take a little longer than with a thicker yarn, if you’re looking for something you can make in an evening you might want to check out my Chunky Color Block Scarf pattern here.
+Since I used a DK weight yarn, the scarf does take a little longer than with a thicker yarn.
+(If you’re looking for a crochet scarf that you can make in a single evening, you might want to check out my Chunky Color Block Scarf pattern.)

-- When changing colors, switch to the new color on the last yarn over at the end of the round.
+- When changing colors, change to the new color on the last yarn over at the end of the round.
 Cut the yarn for the previous color.

 Child: Length: 46-48”, Width: 4